 This work is a collaboration between BioRISC (the Biosecurity Research Initiative at St Catharine’s College, Cambridge), Conservation Evidence based in the Department of Zoology, University of Cambridge and the Centre for the Study of Existential Risk.
 It was created by documenting our experience of options, consulting guidance, contacting people working in different countries to explore the range of options and crowd-sourcing ideas through social media.
 We welcome suggestions for options missed (especially those implemented outside of the UK), innovations for novel options or means of improving existing options.
 Please contact firstname.lastname@example.org.

 THE LIST OF OPTIONS

-|MAIN HEADINGS group the options into seven key areas, such as physical isolation, reducing transmission through contaminated items and enhancing cleaning and hygiene.
-Subheadings identify societal features or behaviours that may help to reduce viral transmission or spread.
-Bullet points identify potential actions or measures for achieving those societal features.|
+|MAIN HEADINGS group the options into eight key areas, such as physical distancing, reducing transmission through contaminated items, and enhancing cleaning and hygiene.|

 1. PHYSICAL DISTANCING

 SARS-CoV-2 is transmitted through respiratory fluids carrying infectious virus.1,2 This includes liquid droplets (>5 μm diameter) and finer aerosols (≤5 μm diameter) that are released when people breathe, cough, talk, sneeze or raise their voice.
 SARS-CoV-2 can also be spread through direct physical contact with infected individuals.2